 The little ape tried to grab onto any nearby branches as the furious current pulled him downstream, but it was no use.

-These Skull Islanders were made up of survivors from various boats that had shipwrecked on the island.
+These Skull Islanders however were made up of survivors from various boats that had become shipwrecked on the island.
 They came from all over the world.
-Europe, Africa, America.
-All differences and class structures were forgotten in the desperate struggle to survive against the Dinosaurs.
+Europe, Africa, America, with all differences being forgotten in the desperate struggle to survive against the Dinosaurs.

 Whenever a new ship would crash on Skull Island, the natives would welcome any survivors into their clan and teach them how to survive, as well as learn any secrets from the outside world that they knew.
 With so many ships crashing near Skull Island, the natives were able to keep up to date with many aspects of the outside world.